marifhasan/laravel-ui/README.md

 ## License

-Laravel UI is open-sourced software licensed under the [MIT license](LICENSE.md).
+Laravel UI with Tailwind is open-sourced software licensed under the [MIT license](LICENSE.md).